Kristen Stewart to lead 73rd Berlinale film festival jury

 “She’s one of the most talented and multi-faceted actors of her generation,” festival directors Mariette Rissenbeek and Carlo Chatrian said in a statement, adding that “with an impressive body of work behind her, Kristen Stewart is the perfect bridge between U.S. and Europe.”

-Stewart made her directorial and screenwriting debut in 2018, and was a member of the international jury at the Cannes Film Festival that year.
+Stewart made her directorial and screenwriting debut in 2017, and was a member of the international jury at the Cannes Film Festival the following year.

 The Berlin International Film Festival takes place from Feb.
 16-26.

-Note: This story has been corrected to show that Stewart’s directorial and screenwriting debut was in 2017, not 2018.